GoldenEagle16/GoldenEagle16/README.md

-- 👋 Hi, I’m @GoldenEagle16
+- 👋 Hi, I’m @GoldenEagle16;
-- 👀 I’m interested in too many things
+- 👀 I’m interested in too many things;
-- 🌱 I’m currently learning how to deal with an overactive mind
+- 🌱 I’m currently learning how to deal with an overactive mind;
-- 💞️ I’m looking to collaborate on most anything
+- 💞️ I’m looking to collaborate on most anything;
 - 📫 How to reach me? just send me a message.

 <!---